Here’s a detailed guide to Tennessee sports betting:

 To place a bet on a Tennessee sportsbook, you must be 21 years of age.

 Yes, but you must be within state borders.
-You’re able to download all four legal apps outside of Tennessee.
-You have the ability to create an account and look at odd/lines.
-However, to place a bet, you must be inside the state’s borders.
-All four apps utilize your device’s GPS tracking system to ensure that you’re in a legal area.
+You’re able to download all 10 legal apps outside of Tennessee.
+You can create an account and look at odd/lines.
+However, to place a bet, you must be inside the state’s borders and be at least 21 years old.
+All 10 apps utilize your device’s GPS tracking system to ensure that you’re in a legal area.

 Can I bet on college sports on Tennessee sportsbooks?

 No. Tennessee doesn’t have any land-locked sportsbooks.
-Casino gambling is banned in the state, so land-locked sportsbooks don’t look promising in the near future.
+Casino gambling is banned in the state, so retail sportsbooks don’t look promising.